neuvimat/newsync/README.md

 runner does not support ESM imports (and the whole project code base is in ESM), first, they have to be transpiled by Webpack.

-Use this command to transpile all the test source files and run Mocha on the result (the resulting files will be put in the `test` folder).
+Use this command to transpile all the test source files and run to Mocha on the result (the transpiled files will be put in `/test` folder).
 ```
 npm run test
 ```